-Regardless of how you pay for your electricity, you will automatically be transferred to Power NI on 13 February.
-This will ensure there is no interruption to your electricity supply.
-Power NI will contact you by email or post from 13 February with more information and your new Power NI keypad number.
+Regardless of how you pay for your electricity, you were automatically transferred to Power NI on 13 February.
+This ensured that there was no interruption to your electricity supply.
+Power NI will start contacting those customers who have switched, by email or post from 13 February with more information and your new Power NI keypad number.
 You will also receive a welcome pack providing further information on their tariff and terms and conditions.

 The top-up card you have for Bright will no longer work.
 You must use the new number provided to you by Power NI to top-up your meter.
 You can also use the automated keypad look-up and top up line on 0800 011 3435 or visit their website www.powerni.co.uk.
-Your new Power NI top up card will be sent to you within five working days.
+Your new Power NI top up card will be sent to you within five working days of transferring to Power NI.